vdmitriyev/gdelt-data-to-sap-hana-loader/README.md

 * To create table in SAP HANA script 'gdelt_dailyupdates.hdbtable' can be used

-Loading Data Daily Updates To Your Computer from GDELT
+Load GDELT Daily Updates Your PC
 ======================================================
 * Move to the subdirectory data
 * Run on bat file